fhuitelec/fhuitelec/README.md

 </p>

-I am a freelance in cloud engineering.
+👋 I am a freelance in cloud engineering.
 I love migrations, refactoring undertakings and really like everything around reliability, authentication and developer experience.

+⚙️ Trying to wrap my head around [platform engineering](https://platformengineering.org/blog/what-is-platform-engineering) for mid-size organizations.

-I am based in France, in my thirties, dad of one and I drive a Renault Clio break, like a real french daddy.
+🇫🇷 I am based in France, in my thirties, dad of one and I drive a Renault Clio break, like a real french daddy.